2023 Lunar GW Workshop

 Accommodation

-Organizers have blocked off rooms at the Nashville-Vanderbilt Holiday Inn at a reduced rate ($199/night) and highly encourage participants to stay here.
+Organizers have blocked off rooms at the Nashville-Vanderbilt Holiday Inn.
+The conference rate period has now ended.

 The hotel offers a free shuttle service within 2.5 miles of the hotel, including to the meeting venue.
 Interested participants should inquire at the front desk.